avocadosquirrel/Portfolio_DMR/README.md

 # Market Segmentation Analysis for AAA Northeast

 Between March and December 2019, I had the chance to pursue a [Postgraduate Diploma in Machine Learning & Artificial Intelligence](https://execed.cvn.columbia.edu/pgdmlai/index.php?ta=y&utm_source=Google&utm_medium=Search&utm_campaign=B-10055_WW_GG_SE_PGDMLAI_SEP_20_Brand_New&utm_content=Emeritus-Brand&utm_term=%2Bemeritus%20%2Bmachine%20%2Blearning&gclid=Cj0KCQjwhb36BRCfARIsAKcXh6GYpaI1h3McvZ69YLnC-zaZN6YwysT_12__llB84wMLN-7nTet65dAaArEBEALw_wcB) offered by EMERITUS in collaboration with Columbia Engineering Executive Education.

-In the framework of a CAPSTONE project ...
-PGDMLAI ...
+3 months of theoretical courses on ML foundations were followed by 3 months of theoretical courses related to AI.
+During these 6 months, (bi/)weekly assignments had to be handed in in the form of Jupyter Notebooks.
+The third part of this PGDMLAI consisted in a 7-week CAPSTONE project conducted in collaboration with the roadside assistance provider AAA Northeast.

+UPLOAD MY REPORT HERE

 # My PhD